Performing Background Checks

 TransUnion, the credit reporting agency, has created a website, ShareAble, where small businesses (30 or fewer employees) can check an applicant’s background in minutes, including credit, identity and criminal background checks.

-Disposal of Background Check Information – The Equal Employment Opportunity Commission (EEOC) and the Federal Trade Commission (FTC) set the requirements for the length of time employee records, applications and background checks must be retained.
+Disposal of Background Check Information – The Equal Employment Opportunity Commission (EEOC) and the Federal Trade Commission (FTC) set the requirements for the length of time employee records, applications and background checks must be retained and how to properly dispose of old records.
 See “Disposing of Consumer Report Information?
 Rule Tells How” on the FTC website.

 For more information about performing background checks, visit the Equal Employment Opportunity Commission (EEOC) website.